 9. Put the segment JK equal to BE.

-10. From point D, lower the perpendicular to EJ with base at L.
+10. From point D, lower the perpendicular to EJ with the base at L.

-11. From point K, we drop the perpendicular to EJ with base at M.
+11. From point K, we drop the perpendicular to EJ with the base at M.

 You can make such an entertaining puzzle, which allows you to convert a regular triangle into a square by an unbroken chain of polygons, independently from paper.
-But in order to make it movable, it is necessary that it be not a flat, but a three-dimensional construction.
+But to make it movable, it must be not a flat, but a three-dimensional construction.
 Therefore, each of the polygons receives the height and is transformed into a prism.

 We suggest you download the net parts in the form of the 4th prism.